XanaduAI/xanadu-sphinx-theme/.github/PULL_REQUEST_TEMPLATE.md

 Please complete the following checklist when submitting a PR:

 - [ ] All new classes, functions, and members must be clearly commented and documented.

-- [ ] Ensure that the test suite passes by running `make test`.

 - [ ] Ensure that code is properly formatted by running `make format lint`.